Transparency First

 wyndham_family

-Barclays only allows you to hold one Wyndham personal card at a time.
-You must close or product-change your current Wyndham personal card before applying for a different one.
-The Wyndham Business card is separate and not affected by this restriction.
-Additionally, bonus eligibility resets after 24 months.
+Barclays is observed to allow only one Wyndham personal card at a time.
+You generally need to close or product-change your current Wyndham personal card before applying for a different one.
+The Wyndham Business card is separate and does not appear to be affected by this restriction.
+Additionally, bonus eligibility appears to reset after 24 months.

 Barclays enforces a one-personal-card-per-family policy for Wyndham products.
 This prevents customers from holding multiple personal Wyndham tiers simultaneously.
 The 24-month bonus cooldown discourages frequent churning while still allowing repeat bonuses.